sa-lee/easel/paper/outline.md

 ## Introduction

-Motivations for designing a grammar, where the emphaisis is on interactivity (in terms of both manipulating a visualisation and incorporating visualisations into a data analysis workflow) rather than a polished product or graphical user interface.
+Motivations for designing a grammar, where the emphasis is on interactivity (in terms of both manipulating a visualisation and incorporating visualisations into a data analysis workflow) rather than a polished product or graphical user interface.
 I see this as the core difference between vis software that is written by statisticians vs computer scientists.

 Why is interactivity useful for exploratory data analysis?
 See work by Di and Heike like _Removing the blindfold_, the papers by Cleveland on brushing scatterplots, Tukey's work on Prism9 and I'm sure many more...

 Putting our work in context.
 Prior work in the stat computing literature (ggplot2, lattice, plotly, gggobi, manet, mondrian, cranvas, orca) and the info vis literature (altair, d3, vega, vega-lite, and many more).
 Client side vs server side computation.
 Reactive programming.
 Events and signals.
 Graphics pipeline from the plumbing paper.

 Given the multitude of different software available to produce interactive visualisations why do we need another one?
 Several answers I can think of: grammars are cognitive tools that enable high-level reasoning, (compared to info vis approaches) tight integration with statistical computing environment, just enough control (compared to stat computing approaches).
-Taken together the grammar provies a low level framework for performing graphics research, it enables new interactives to be created and software built on top of it.
+Taken together the grammar provides a low level framework for performing graphics research, it enables new interactive graphics to be created and software built on top of it.

 ## Design